January 28th, 2019

 The music industry hit peak sales in 1999, then began a steep decline and didn’t return to growth until 2016.
 2007-2008 was the largest one-year decline throughout that period.

 In his post The recession in the music industry – a cause analysis, Peter Tschmuck makes an interesting argument that what really brought about the sales drop was hitting peak CD and a subsequent shift from long-play to singles formats.
 “The CD-boom,” he writes, “was mainly fueled by the re-release of repertoire still existing on vinyl… When these structures were confronted with the track-culture of the Internet, the album market turned once again into a less economically viable single market and caused the slump in sales…”

 So what impacts sales during recessions?
 The economy?
 Technology?
 Demographics?
 All of the above?
 Or is that specific sub-industry simply recession-proof?

-All of which brings us closer to book publishing, a subject for my next entry.
+All of which brings us closer to book publishing, the subject for my next entry.